CircuitChaos/qmx-contest/README.md

 * Exchange should be editable in UI
 * UI interactions should be optionally logged to some file
-* Add some thread to read incoming audio and display its average intensity over time (FFT waterfall is not really needed, something simpler should do), so it would be possible to decode Morse visually if it's too fast for the ears
+* Add some thread to read incoming audio and display its average intensity over time (FFT waterfall is not really needed, something simpler should do), so it would be possible to decode Morse visually if it's too fast for the ears; might not be needed, as Audacity does great job as a recorder with preview
-* Add incoming audio recording
+* Add incoming audio recording; probably not needed, see above comment about Audacity
 * Rework text UI (keyboard handling is done in a quick, dirty, and possibly buggy way – use ncurses)
 * Make sound handling more portable (now it uses raw ALSA, maybe portaudio would be better)
 * Only VFO A is supported – detect VFO and adjust CAT commands instead